chriseugenerodriguez/glow-menu/wp-content/plugins/tiny-compress-images/readme.txt

 = Getting started =

-Install this plugin and obtain your free API key from https://tinypng.com/developers.
-With a free account you can optimize **roughly 100 images each month** (based on a regular WordPress installation).
+Install this plugin and follow the instructions to set up your account.
+With a regular WordPress installation you can optimize **roughly 100 images each month** for free.
 The exact total depends on the number of thumbnail sizes that are in use in your WordPress installation.
-You can change which of the generated thumbnail sizes should be optimized in the *Settings > Media* page.
-If you’re a heavy user you can optimize more images for a small additional fee.
+You can change which of the generated thumbnail sizes should be optimized on the *Settings > TinyPNG - JPEG, PNG & WebP image compression* page.
+Once installed you can also switch to a [paid account](https://tinypng.com/dashboard/api) which removes the limits and allows you to optimize as many images as you like.

 = Optimizing all your images =

-You can optimize all your JPEG and PNG images at once by going to *Media > Bulk Optimization*.
+You can *bulk optimize* your existing JPEG, PNG, and WebP images all at once by going to *Media > Bulk Optimization*.
 Clicking on the big button will start optimizing all unoptimized images in your media library.

 = Multisite support =

-The API key can optionally be configured in wp-config.php.
-This removes the need to set a key on each site individually in your multisite network.
+The plugin is fully multisite compatible and you can set the API key for all sites by defining the key in your *wp-config.php* file.
+View the installation instructions for more information.

+= WooCommerce compatibility =

+This plugin is *fully compatible with WooCommerce*.
+However, we have discovered that WooCommerce may be trying to regenerate image attachment metadata over and over again on each page visit.
+If you are using WooCommerce please follow the tips from the [support section](https://wordpress.org/support/topic/woocommerce-conflict-25/).
+This may make your WooCommerce shop even faster than it was before.

 = Contact us =